opsgenie/opsgenie-graylog-plugin/README.md

 Configuration on Graylog
 ---------------
-* In Graylog, Go to Streams page and click "Manage alerts" on the stream you want to configure alerts.
+* In Graylog, Go to Alert page and click "Manage notifications".
+* Click "Add new notification".
+* Select your desired stream.
-* Under Callbacks, select **OpsGenie alarm callback** and click "Add callback".
+* Under notification type, select **OpsGenie alarm callback** and click "Add notification".
 * Paste the API key you copied into "OpsGenie API Key" field.
+And paste the API URL into the "OpsGenie API URL" field.
 You can optionally specify Teams and Tags here also.
 * Click Save.

 Building the Plugin